Introduction to Bacon & the Art of Living

 Tristan and Lauren

 Tristan and Lauren have each gone their own way.
 Tristan followed his own passion when he joined a travel firm based in Australia.
-Lauren studies BSc Chemistry, majoring in Biochemistry.
-Tristan completed BA Accounting which he did part-time.
+Lauren studies B Com.
+Tristan completed B Com which he did part-time.
 They both outgrew the difficulties associated with one childhood and have their own amazing families to take care of.

 Oscar and I grew Woodys into the largest supplier to retail in South Africa of own branded products for outlets like Pick ‘n Pay and Checkers producing 15 tonnes of the best bacon on earth every day.
 We both decided its time to bid our baby farewell when Oom Koos and Duncan took the company over during the depression years and we both decided to follow other meat-related ambitions.